Real-Dev-Squad/website-api-contracts/logs/README.md

 - This API can only be accessed by super user

-Returns all logs according to the provided queries and params.
+Returns all logs according to the provided queries and path/named-route param.

-- **Params**
+- **Path Param**
   /:type
 - **Query**
   key=value